 1 pound ripe nectarines, peeled, quartered and pitted

-1/2 cup loosely packed fresh shiso leaves (about 15 leaves)
+1/2 cup loosely packed fresh shiso leaves (about 15 small leaves)

 2 1/2 cups chicken stock, preferably homemade